shall have seven (4) classes of memberships.

 The Board shall set Annual membership fees for the above-established classes of memberships.

 Each applicant shall apply on a form approved by the Board of Directors.
-By the signing of the application, the applicant agrees to abide by the Bylaws, Articles of Incorporation and the Code of Ethics of NABSSAR.
+By the signing and/or submittal of the application, the applicant agrees to abide by the Bylaws, Articles of Incorporation and the Code of Ethics of NABSSAR.

 No other member category may be added to these articles or changes made to requirements or qualification unless 2/3rds majority of the Board approve.